-Lemon, a citrus fruit from the citrus family
+Lemon, a Citrus Fruit from the Citrus Family

-Lemon is in fact present in citrus fragrances and in colognes.
-We can nevertheless find lemon associated with many fragrances, especially floral.
-As in Ange ou Démon, le Secret by Givenchy.
-Here, the lemon, always in top note is accompanied, in heart note by peony and jasmine.
-This perfume is intended for young innocent women, more angel than demon.
-Lemon also integrates perfectly with oriental fragrances, where it is always positioned as a top note.
-This is the case for Thierry Mugler's perfume Alien Sunessence.
-Here, the lemon is alone in the top note, which is very rare.
-It is accompanied by floral notes and frangipani flowers in heart notes, as well as white amber and woody notes in base notes… An ultra sparkling and solar fragrance.Lemon is also integrated into woody and chypre scents, where it likes to associate with vetiver and patchouli, as in Bel ami by Hermès.
+While lemon is most commonly found in citrus fragrances and colognes, it also pairs well with various other scents, particularly floral ones.
+For example, in Ange ou Démon, le Secret by Givenchy, the lemon top note is accompanied by heart notes of peony and jasmine, creating a perfume intended for young, innocent women.
+Lemon also complements oriental fragrances, as seen in Thierry Mugler's Alien Sunessence perfume.
+Here, the lemon stands alone as the top note, which is quite rare, accompanied by floral notes and frangipani flowers in heart notes, and white amber and woody notes in base notes, creating an ultra-sparkling and solar fragrance.
+Additionally, lemon is incorporated into woody and chypre scents, where it often pairs with vetiver and patchouli, as in Bel Ami by Hermès.

 Lemon, a small yellow or green citrus fruit, is a vital component of our cuisine and is widely used in essential oils due to its numerous therapeutic benefits.
 In perfumery, lemon belongs to the citrus family and was initially used extensively in colognes.
 With its fresh and tangy aroma, lemon blends wonderfully with floral, fruity, oriental, woody, or chypre scents.

 Fun Facts About Lemon in Perfumery

 - Lemon is one of the most popular citrus fruits used in perfumery, along with bergamot and orange.

 - The use of lemon in perfumes dates back to ancient times when it was prized for its uplifting and invigorating properties.